dmatsanganis/Software_Engineering_Assignment/UML Diagrams/Class Diagrams/README.md

 **_Analysis models_** will typically feature a mix of **_conceptual and specification perspectives.
 Design model_** development will typically start with heavy emphasis on the **_specification perspective_**, and evolve into the **_implementation perspective_**.

 A **_Class Diagram_** can be interpreted from various perspectives:

+- Conceptual: represents the concepts in the domain
+- Specification: focus is on the interfaces of Abstract Data Type (ADTs) in the software
+- Implementation: describes how classes will implement their interfaces

+The perspective affects the amount of detail to be supplied and the kinds of relationships worth presenting.
+As we mentioned above, the class name is the only mandatory information.